Written CairoVolt Warranty Delivery Within Egypt

 Why the Anker Cable Is the Smarter Choice

 The Anker USB-C cable outperforms Apple's original cable in several ways: First, durability — Anker uses a braided nylon sheath that withstands 30,000+ bend cycles vs 10,000 for Apple's standard cable.
 Second, length — 1.8 meters vs 1 meter for Apple.
-Third, price — ~200 EGP vs 450-600 for Apple.
+Third, value — ~570 EGP for a cable rated for 3x the bend cycles of Apple’s (450-600 EGP).
 Fourth, warranty — 18 months vs 12 months.
 And finally, it supports 60W — meaning all power the charger provides reaches the phone without loss.

 The practical result: an Anker cable lasts at least a year and a half with heavy daily use — vs 6-9 months for Apple’s cable which starts fraying at the ends.
-You save 250-400 EGP and get a cable that’s actually more durable.
+You pay roughly Apple-cable money for a cable that lasts 3x longer — the real saving is not re-buying a cable every 6 months.
 This isn’t a personal opinion — it’s the assessment of every major international tech review site.
 And most importantly — the Anker cable is available with an official 18-month Egyptian warranty from CairoVolt — if anything goes wrong, it’s replaced for free.

 Practical Test: Counterfeit vs Genuine Cable — The Results